Chicken Shiitake and Wild Rice Soup

-Chicken, wild rice, and mushrooms are combined in this rich and hearty soup with a touch of light sour cream.
+Chicken, wild rice and mushrooms are combined in this rich and hearty soup – the perfect Fall comfort food.

 - 1 tbsp butter